-For the fiscal 2016 Annual Cash Incentive, the Compensation Committee set the midpoint of its target range for adjusted Total Segment EBITDA at \$944 million and the Company achieved \$898.9 million, resulting in a 100% payout of the quantitative portion of the award.
-The Compensation Committee also determined payouts of the qualitative portions of the fiscal 2016 Annual Cash Incentive for each NEO in light of his achievements and contributions during fiscal 2016.
-For more information, please see "-Named Executive Officer Compensation-Fiscal 2016 Annual Cash Incentive."
+For the fiscal 2017 Annual Cash Incentive, the Compensation Committee set the midpoint of its target range for adjusted Total Segment EBITDA at \$907 million and the Company achieved \$864.8 million, resulting in a 100% payout of the quantitative portion of the award.
+The Compensation Committee also determined payouts of the qualitative portions of the fiscal 2017 Annual Cash Incentive for each NEO in light of his achievements and contributions during fiscal 2017.
+For more information, please see "-Named Executive Officer Compensation-Fiscal 2017 Annual Cash Incentive."

-For the fiscal 2014-2016 PSU Award and the Launch Performance Awards, one-time grants of PSUs in connection with the completion of the separation of the Company's businesses from its former parent company, 21st Century Fox, in June 2013 (the "Separation"), the Compensation Committee set the midpoints of its target range for cumulative earnings per share ("EPS") and average annual adjusted free cash flow ("FCF") growth at \$2.12 and 18.4%, respectively, and the target for relative total shareholder return ("TSR") at the 50th percentile.
-The Company achieved \$1.96, 17.7% and the 12th percentile, respectively, resulting in an 80% payout of the awards.
-For more information, please see "-Named Executive Officer Compensation - Payout of Fiscal 2014-2016 PSU Award and Launch Performance Awards."
+For the fiscal 2015-2017 PSU Award, the Compensation Committee set the midpoints of its target range for cumulative adjusted earnings per share ("EPS") and cumulative adjusted free cash flow ("FCF") at \$2.19 and \$1.872 billion, respectively, and the target for total shareholder return ("TSR") relative to the S&P 500 at the 50th percentile.
+The Company achieved \$1.53, \$2.088 billion and the 16th percentile, respectively, resulting in a 61.4% payout of the awards.
+For more information, please see "-Named Executive Officer Compensation-Payout of Fiscal 2015-2017 PSU Award."

-Fiscal 2016 performance highlights include:
+Fiscal 2017 performance highlights include: